SumitsHub/learn-next.js-14/01-nextjs-tutorials/NOTES.md

 import { createTaskCustom } from '@/utils/actions';
 import { useFormStatus, useFormState } from 'react-dom';
-// The useFormStatus Hook provides status information of the last form submission.
+// The useFormStatus Hook provides status information of the 'last' form submission.
-// useFormState is a Hook that allows you to update state based on the result of a form action.
+// 'useFormState' is a Hook that allows you to update state based on the result of a form action.

 const SubmitButton = () => {
   const { pending } = useFormStatus();